Romeo Beckham

-Romeo James Beckham (born 1 September 2002) is an English model and former footballer who played as a forward.
-He is the second son of former footballer David Beckham and fashion designer and former Spice Girls member Victoria Beckham.
+Romeo James Beckham (born 1 September 2002) is an English model and former footballer.

+He is the second son of former footballer David Beckham and former Spice Girls member Victoria Beckham.

 Early life

 Romeo James Beckham was born on 1 September 2002 at Portland Hospital in the City of Westminster, London.
 He is the son of the former England international captain David Beckham and the singer-turned-fashion designer Victoria Beckham.
-His brothers, Brooklyn and Cruz, also played football with him for Arsenal, however, both were released from the club's youth system.
+His brothers, Brooklyn and Cruz, also played football with him for Arsenal, but all three were eventually released from the club's youth system.
 He remains an Arsenal supporter.
-He attended Wetherby School in London and, then, Millfield School in Street, Somerset.
+He attended Brentwood School in Essex before moving to Wetherby School in London and, then, Millfield School in Street, Somerset.